malihass/malihass.github.io/_pages/about.md

 I am a researcher at National Renewable Energy Laboratory (NREL) and earned my Ph.D. from the University of Michigan in Aerospace Engineering.

-My work revolves around <a href="/Research/#sciml">Scientific Machine Learning</a>, the simulation of <a href="/Research/#cfm">Complex fluid flows with High-Performance Computing</a>, and <a href="/Research/#uq">Uncertainty Quantification</a>.
-I develop methods tailored for renewable energy applications such as atmospheric flows, batteries, deposition reactors, and efficient engines.
+My work revolves around <a href="/Research/#sciml">Scientific Machine Learning</a>, the simulation of <a href="/Research/#cfm">Complex fluid flows with High-Performance Computing</a>, <a href="/Research/#uq">Uncertainty Quantification</a> and <a href="/Research/#adv">Adversarial robustness</a>.
+I develop methods to improve the efficiency and reliability of wind turbines, batteries, deposition reactors, bio reactors, inverters, and efficient engines.

 Scientific Machine Learning (SciML)
 ======